mwmahlberg/speedy/src/site/markdown/introduction.md

     	  model.put("greeting", greet);

-    	  return new ModelAndView(model, "FirstTemplate");
+    	  return new Viewable("FirstTemplate", model);
       }

     }

-Compile the project as usual, run it and open http://localhost:8080/intro/html and you will see the rendered HTML page!
+Compile the project as usual, run it and open http://localhost:8080/intro/viewable and you will see the rendered HTML page!

 Things to note here: